Qiskit: Introduction to the Hadamard gate

-This tutorial is an excerpt from our upcoming textbook Introduction to Quantum Computing with Qiskit.
+This tutorial is an excerpt from our textbook Introduction to Quantum Computing with Qiskit.

 What is the Hadamard gate?